dungjk/gitbook-drilling/collector/configuration/store.json.md

 ### Configuring CSV client

-More details to configure CSV client to send data to Liverig collector, see [CSV Protocol](../protocols/csv.md)
+More details to configure CSV client to gather data to Liverig collector, see [CSV Protocol](../protocols/csv.md)

 For _store.json_ file example above _sources.xml_ file should be something like this: